embedthis/exp-less/README.md

-exp-less
+exp-lessc
 ===

 Expansive plugin for Less files.

-Provides the 'compile-less' service.
+Provides the the lessc program.

-Note this does not provide a Less compiler itself.
-See exp-recess.
+Use exp-less for the less => css service.

 ### To install:

-exp install exp-less
+exp install exp-lessc

 ### Get Pak from